-This chain saw for forest service is designed for forest work such as felling, limbing and cutting.
+This chain saw for tree service is designed for pruning and dismantling standing tree crowns.

-You should only use the saw with the bar and chain combinations we recommend in the chapter Technical data
+You should only use the saw with the bar and chain combinations we recommend in the chapter Technical data.

 Never use the machine if you are fatigued, while under the influence of alcohol or drugs, medication or anything that could affect your vision, alertness, coordination or judgement.